 "City on Fire" was named by Esquire, along with works by Ernest Hemingway and others, as one the “greatest” tales of survival ever written.
 It was optioned on publication by the actor Tom Cruise.
 The Texas Observer said it was one of the “finest books ever written about Texas.”

-Minutaglio’s journalism has appeared in: The New York Times, Esquire, Newsweek, Outside, The Los Angeles Times, The Daily Beast, Details, Texas Monthly, TALK, The Bulletin of the Atomic Scientists, Men’s Health, The Sporting News, Mexico Business, Scotland on Sunday, Texas Music, etc. He is a long-time columnist for The Texas Observer.
+Minutaglio’s journalism has appeared in: The New York Times, Washington Post, Esquire, Newsweek, Outside, The Los Angeles Times, The Daily Beast, Details, Texas Monthly, The Guardian, The Bulletin of the Atomic Scientists, The Sporting News, Scotland on Sunday, etc. He is a long-time contributor to The Texas Observer.
 He spent 18 years at The Dallas Morning News as a senior writer/columnist.
 He covered strife in Central America, Eastern Europe, Mexico, the Soviet Union and the Philippines.
-He traveled with the Sandinista Army in Nicaragua, reported on the tearing down of the Berlin Wall and filed stories about the end of the Marcos regime in Manila.
-He was a national correspondent for The Sporting News and TALK, where he worked for editor Tina Brown.
+He traveled with the Sandinista Army in Nicaragua, reported on the tearing down of the Berlin Wall and the end of the Marcos regime in Manila.
+He was a national correspondent for TALK and editor Tina Brown.
 He oversaw People’s coverage of Hurricane Katrina.
 He was a feature writer for The Houston Chronicle, arts editor of The San Antonio Express-News, and police reporter/columnist for The Abilene Reporter-News.

-His work is in many anthologies: "Literary Austin," edited by Don Graham, Regents Professor of American & English Literature at UT-Austin; "Merchants of Misery: How Corporate America Profits From Poverty"; "November 22: The Day Remembered"; "The Day JFK Died"; "Echoes of Texas Football: The Greatest Stories Ever Told."
+His work is in many anthologies: "Literary Austin"; "Merchants of Misery: How Corporate America Profits From Poverty"; "November 22: The Day Remembered"; "The Day JFK Died"; "Echoes of Texas Football: The Greatest Stories Ever Told."
 He is co-author of "The Hidden City," about the community where Jack Ruby and Lee Harvey Oswald lived.
-He is co-author of "Locker Room Mojo," about the nature of superstitions in sports.
+He is co-author of "Locker Room Mojo," about the nature of superstition in sports.